-Please check the appropriate statement:

-I decline hepatitis B vaccination currently.
-If I want to be vaccinated later, I can receive the vaccine series and I will be responsible for the cost.

-I am currently in the process of receiving the 3-dose series of hepatitis B vaccine.
-Until this process is completed, I have been informed and understand that I continue to be at risk of acquiring hepatitis B.
+Please check the appropriate statement: I decline hepatitis B vaccination currently.
+If I want to be vac series and I will be responsible for the cost. ecinated later, I can receive the vaccine I am currently in the process of receiving the 3-dose series of is completed, I have been informed and understand that I continue to Student Name (print) Student Signature Date Adapted from Occupational Safety & Health Administration US Dept. of Labor Standard Number: 1910.1030 Initial here if you have received the series.

-Student Name (print)

-Student Signature

-Date

-Adapted from Occupational Safety & Health Administration US Dept. of Labor Standard Number: 1910.1030

-Initial here if you have received the series.

-136 Clinton Point Drive Plattsburgh, NY 12901 Fax: (518) 562-4197, Tel: (518) 562-4129
+Fax: (518) 562-4197, Tel: (518) 562-4129